PiotrJustyna/road-to-orleans/readme.md

 This repository illustrates the road to orleans with practical, real-life examples.
 From most basic, to more advanced techniques.
 The code is written using .NET 5 and was tested on MacOS (Catalina 10.15.7) and, wherever docker is supported, Linux (Alpine 3.12).

-This repository introduces feature toggles via MS Feature Management.
 Here Grains are identified with a unique clientID, which will allow grains to be reused selectively.
+This repository also introduces feature toggles via MS Feature Management.
 ## build & run

 * IDE: build + run (first the cluster, then the client)